berehovskyi/apex-stream/docs/Collectors/Collector.md

 ##### `static toMap(IFunction keyMapper, IFunction valueMapper)`

 Returns a `Collector` that accumulates elements into a `Map<Object, Object>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the input arguments.
-If the mapped keys might have duplicates, use Collector.toMap(IFunction, IFunction, IBinaryOperator) instead. <p>The result container keys however <strong>cannot</strong> be casted to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as Collector.toByIdMap, Collector.toByStringMap, etc.</p>
+If the mapped keys might have duplicates, use Collector.toMap(IFunction, IFunction, IBinaryOperator) instead. <p>The result container keys however <strong>cannot</strong> be cast to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as Collector.toByIdMap, Collector.toByStringMap, etc.</p>

 ###### Parameters
 |Param|Description|